Hilda Ranscombe

 Hilda Doris Ranscombe (September 3, 1913 – August 25, 1998) was a Canadian ice hockey player.
 She served for ten seasons as the Preston Rivulettes captain, and led the team to ten consecutive Ladies Ontario Hockey Association championships, five Eastern Canadian titles, and four national championships.
 She was considered one of the best female hockey players of her time, possessing natural speed and talent, that compared to players in the National Hockey League.
-Ranscombe was twice a finalist for the Lou Marsh Trophy, and was inducted into Canada's Sports Hall of Fame.
+Ranscombe was twice a finalist for the Lou Marsh Trophy, and twice inducted into Canada's Sports Hall of Fame–as an individual athlete in 2015, and as a member of the Rivulettes in 2022.

 Early life

 Hilda Doris Ranscombe was born on September 3, 1913, in Doon, Ontario, according to her birth certificate; however, the Cambridge Sports Hall of Fame lists September 11, 1913, as her birth date.
 Both of her parents were born in England.
 Her father George was born in Berkshire, and her mother Ada Amato was born in Oxfordshire.
 She was the youngest of nine children, and had six sisters and two brothers.

 Ranscombe learned how to skate on Cressman Pond near the family home, and played ice hockey against boys on the Grand River in Preston.
 She began a hockey career when her summer softball team became an ice hockey team for the winter.